MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/import-third-party-ca-to-enterprise-ntauth-store.md

 ---
 title: Import third-party certification authorities (CAs) into Enterprise NTAuth store
 description: Describes two methods you can use to import the certificates of third-party CAs into the Enterprise NTAuth store.
-You can use the public key infrastructure (PKI) Enterprise PKI Tool, or Certutil.exe. ms.date: 10/09/2024
+You can use the Enterprise Public Key Infrastructure (PKI) tool, or Certutil.exe. ms.date: 10/09/2024
 manager: dcscontentpm
 audience: itpro